ajsmith607/thisismitime/content/mikei/index.md

 Zero mitime can be thought of as daily recurring negative leap time within the structure of mitime.

 *Mitimezones* describe the structure of mitime, and how mitime maps to standard time.
-Therefore, a completely explicit mitime reference includes its mitimezone in the following format starting with the basic mitime format already discussed above:
+Therefore, a completely explicit mitime reference will include its mitimezone in the following format starting with the basic mitime format already discussed above:

 *M.H.N {{% mi %}} MC.HC.NC.S*